tiangolo/issue-manager/README.md

 Then, you can answer an issue or PR and add the label from the config, in this case, `answered`.

-After 10 days, if no one has added a new comment, the GitHub action will write:
+After 10 days, if no one has added a new comment (or in the case of PRs, a new review or commit), the GitHub action will write:

 ```markdown
 Assuming the original need was handled, this will be automatically closed now.